Chamaeleon gummifer

-Chamaeleon gummifer, also known as distaff thistle or stemless atractylis, is a thistle in the Chamaeleon genus.
+Chamaeleon gummifer, also known as distaff thistle, piney thistle or stemless atractylis, is a thistle in the Chamaeleon genus.
 Formerly, it was placed in the Atractylis genus.
 It is native to the Mediterranean basin, where it can be found in various habitats, including cultivated- or uncultivated fields and forests.
 It is a perennial herb producing a stemless, pinkish flower.
 The plant has a history of use in folk medicine, but it is very toxic due to the presence of atractyloside and carboxyatractyloside.

 Description

 Chamaeleon gummifer is a perennial thistle with a long rhizome extending up to 40 cm and spiky leaves emanating from its center.
 A pinkish inflorescence grows in the center, seen as a capitulum consisting of many small threadlike flowers.
 The inflorescence is surrounded by spiny bracts.
 Unusual compared to other thistles is the fact that the inflorescence of Chamaeleon gummifer does not grow on a stem.
 The ripe fruit of the plant may ooze a white or yellowish gummy latex produced by the rhizome.
 Chamaeleon gummifer flowers in late summer or early autumn.